|Goals / remit of the organisation:

 ||The Oil Companies International Marine Forum (OCIMF) is a vuluntary association of oil companies having an interest in the shipment and terminalling of crude oil and oil products.

 OCIMF's overriding goal is to improve the safe and environmentally responsible operation of oil tankers and terminals on a global scale.

-OCIMF's Mission - To be the foremost authority on the safe and environmentally responsible operation of oil tankers and terminals, promoting continuous improvement in standards of design and operation.
+OCIMF's Mission - To be the foremost authority on the safe and environmentally responsible operation of oil tankers, terminals and offshore support vessels, promoting continuous improvement in standards of design and operation.